marcodippy/learning_hadoop/hadoop/average_grade_revisited/README.md

 ## Notes: ##
 ### Improving performance ###
 #### In-memory combiner ####
-This pattern consists of combining results within the Mapper, before the keys are actually emitted.
+This pattern consists in combining results within the Mapper, before the keys are actually emitted.
 The benefits are:
 * *Combining phase* is guaranteed to happen
 * reduced number of emitted keys to shuffle, sort and reduce (this means less overhead in disk/network I/O and in object creation/destruction/serialization/deserialization)